Jan Timman: Early career

 He is the son of mathematics professor Rein Timman and his wife Anneke, who as a schoolgirl was a mathematics student of former world champion Max Euwe.
 His older brother, Ton (1946–2014), held the chess title of FIDE Master.
-He was an outstanding prospect in his early teens, and at Jerusalem 1967 played in the World Junior Championship, aged fifteen, finishing third.
+Jan Timman was already an outstanding prospect in his early teens, and at Jerusalem 1967 played in the World Junior Championship, aged fifteen, finishing third.

 Timman received the International Master title in 1971, and in 1974 attained Grandmaster status, making him the Netherlands' third after Max Euwe and Jan Hein Donner.
 In the same year he won the Dutch Championship for the first time, having finished second in 1972.
 He was to win it again on many more occasions through 1996.
 His first notable international success was at Hastings 1973/74, where he shared victory with Tal, Kuzmin, and Szabó.
 A string of victories quickly followed at Sombor 1974 (with Boris Gulko), Netanya 1975, Reykjavík 1976 (with Fridrik Olafsson), Amsterdam IBM 1978, Nikšić 1978, and Bled/Portorož 1979.